 Home to artwork by Picasso, Cézanne, Dalí, Matisse, Monet, van Gough, Warhol and many more, the Museum of Modern Art is one of the foremost museums of modern art in the world.

-If you wanted to visit another museum in NYC, MoMA is very stroller friendly.
+Parents will be happy to discover that MoMA is very stroller friendly New York museum.
 You will be able to access all floors via an elevator and you can easily navigate your way through all the exhibits.

 Friday nights are free between 5:30-9PM.
 MoMA has a private restroom on the 5th floor for breastfeeding.